Motorola AURA

 Design and Build Quality

-The Nokia 8800 Arte was made to impress-and it did!
-The design is slick, minimalist, and elegant, forever tied to all that is associated with creating the luxury product by Nokia.
-The choice of high-grade materials like stainless steel and glass made the 8800 Arte feel a step above any other phone in the market at the time.
+The Nokia 8800 Arte was made to impress— and it did!
+The design is slick, minimalist, and elegant, forever kind of tied to what is associated with making that luxury sort of product by Nokia.
+The choice of high grade materials like stainless steel and glass, made the 8800 Arte feel one step above any other phone on the market back then.

 1. Materials and Finish: